 Futures has a similar commission structure to options.
 The commission is charge on a per contract basis.
 This commission can range from $.2 to $1.20 per futures contract per side.
 Overall commissions for futures will be much less than stocks due to the fact each contract is worth significant money.
 Hence, you can trade “big” without paying a “big” commission.

 With forex there are no trading commissions, you can only execute buys at the ask and sells at the bid.
 For example, with the EUR/USD, there is a 2 pip spread.
 So, if you want to buy 1 contract, you will have to buy at the ask.
 But, if you want to sell the EUR/USD immediately, you have to sell at the bid.
 For each trade, the broker is making $10 per pip, per contract.
-While you are not paying commissions in the traditional since, the broker is still making their money off the spread.
+While you are not paying commissions in the traditional since, forex retail brokers are still making their money off the spread.